 20.4.
 If any Guest is detained on board or elsewhere at any stage or at destination because of quarantine, port regulations, prevailing applicable law, illness or other cause, all expenses incurred in connection with such detention shall be for Guest's account.

 20.6.
-Guest is placed on notice that thermographs and cameras are positioned throughout the Vessel, and operate to monitor the Vessel for safety and security purposes.
+Guest is placed on notice that cameras are positioned throughout the Vessel, and operate to monitor the Vessel for safety and security purposes.
+Thermographs may be added should a public health threat arise.
 Facial recognition software may be used in the Vessel’s camera system.
 See Section 22 for more information.

 20.7.
 See also Section 24 for additional information implicating Safety and Security.

 22.1.
 The Carrier operates CCTV cameras on board the Vessel and Guest hereby consents to Guest’s image and voice being recorded by Carrier’s CCTV system and body cameras, and such data being retained by Carrier.